Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 (d) Credit checks?

-Employers are not allowed to obtain creditworthiness information that is not related to the job being recruited for, unless the employee gives his or her consent.
-Examples of where an employer could seek such information might include banking staff or employees working in an accounts department.
+Employers are not allowed to obtain creditworthiness information that is not related to the job being recruited for.
+Examples of where an employer could seek such information may include banking staff or employees working in an accounts department.

 However, employers can access public registers and other official information that is accessible to the general public.